ObolNetwork/charon-distributed-validator-cluster/README.md

    open http://localhost:3000/d/laEp8vupp
    ```

-If all the above went correctly, it's natural to see logs like:
+If everything goes correctly, it's natural to see logs like:

 `INFO sched      No active DVs for slot {"slot": 3288627}`

 This is because you need to activate your freshly created distributed validator on the testnet with the [existing launchpad](https://prater.launchpad.ethereum.org/en/).
-The validator deposit data should be in `.charon/cluster/deposit-data.json`.
+The validator deposit data should be
+present inside each `node` directory, for example, `.charon/cluster/node0/deposit-data.json`.

 ## Distributed Validator Cluster